streamlit/docs/content/develop/tutorials/execution-flow/fragments/trigger-a-full-script-rerun-from-a-fragment.md

        st.bar_chart(monthly_sales.sum())
    ```

-1. (Optional) Test out your function but calling it and displaying the data.
+1. (Optional) Test out your function by calling it and displaying the data.

    ```python
    data = get_data()